I can move things with my mind.

 Finally, Emily and the man entered the largest entryway I’d seen so far and disappeared from view.
 I waited a few moments, then followed them in.
 I caught my breath at what I saw.

 It was the tallest library I’d ever seen.
 It was a cylinder-shaped room with a ceiling that was so high I couldn’t see the top; it just seemed to fade into darkness.
-There were ladders and winding balconies, all made of a dark wood, so you could reach each shelf.
+There were ladders and winding balconies, all made of dark wood, so you could reach each shelf.
 And in the center of the room, there was a giant portal.

 At least, that’s what it looked like.
 It was a huge, bulky metal ring propped up on a metal platform with steps leading up to it.
 It glowed faintly, and I noticed a rectangular slot on top of it that looked like something needed to be placed inside it for it to work.
 It seemed a bit out of place in the warm glow of the room.

+I turned my eyes away, attempting to quell the anxiety by examining the rest of the room.
 Four people sat at a table on the right side of the portal.
 Upon further inspection, I realized they were all…kids?
 Teens, to be exact.
 Interesting.

 “Emily says she’s found us a new member,” said the man.